byte13/Kubernetes-cluster/roles/ingress/README.md

     └── main.yml
 ```
 # TODO
-* Full tests with Kubernetes nodes running Ubuntu 20.04 LTS or higher
+* Full tests with Kubernetes on nodes running Ubuntu 20.04 LTS or higher